 - Capacity measures: Advance reservations through a new theme park reservation system are required to visit the parks during the phased reopening.

 - Limited-contact enhancements: Disneyland is encouraging cashless transactions and will reduce interactions between cast members and guests through the use of technology and other measures.
 You can expect contactless payments and expanded mobile ordering in the Disneyland app, Apple Pay and more.
-Plexiglass partitions can add separation.
+Plexiglass partitions add separation at park entrances, shops and restaurants.
 Expect temporary closures of play areas.

 - Cleanliness and sanitization: You'll see increased cleaning and disinfection around the resort, especially for high-contact areas.
 Hand-washing stations and hand sanitizer is available throughout the resort.